An Autumn Kitchen

-That sweet little Louis XVI deconstructed chair was an excellent place to showcase more of my velvet pumpkin collection.
+That sweet little Louis XVI deconstructed chair was an excellent place to showcase more of the velvet pumpkin collection.

-The luscious velvet next to the rustic textured burlap is divine!
+The luscious velvet of the pumpkins next to the rustic textured burlap is divine!

 Decorating for Autumn can be be effortless just by using what you have and bringing in some natural elements like flowers, seasonal fruit and vegetables, dried flowers, and even cuttings from the changing trees and plants in your yard.